-The National Fish and Wildlife Foundation (NFWF) is soliciting proposals to improve populations of focal seabirds through actions that increase survival and reproduction.
+The National Fish and Wildlife Foundation (NFWF) is accepting proposals to improve populations of focal seabirds through actions that increase survival and reproduction.
 Seabirds represent a diverse group of birds whose life history is linked to marine and coastal resources.
 The overlap of seabirds and humans on islands, in the coastal zone, and in the marine environment has driven a number of species to the brink of extinction.
 Seabirds forage at sea, often far from breeding sites; disperse over vast distances; and are both colonial and solitary breeders.
 Consequently, a major challenge to effective seabird conservation is to mitigate human-induced threats at multiple temporal and spatial scales; in other words, to protect and restore locations utilized by seabirds throughout their entire life cycle (on both land and at sea).
-NFWF’s Seabird Conservation Program is supported by a program business plan (an updated Pacific Seabird Program business plan is in development and is scheduled to be available by fall 2022).
-This request for proposals will award approximately $5,000,000 in support of Pacific seabird conservation efforts in 2022.
+NFWF’s Seabird Conservation Program is supported by the Pacific Seabird Program business plan 2022.
+This request for proposals will award approximately $7,500,000 in support of Pacific seabird conservation efforts in 2023.

-The 2022 Request for Proposals (RFP) will consider projects from four broad geographies within the Pacific: 1) California Current, 2) Hawaiian Archipelago, 3) Humboldt Current, and 4) locations in the central tropical Pacific supporting the priority species listed below (see map).
+The 2023 Request for Proposals (RFP) will consider projects from four broad geographies within the Pacific: 1) California Current, 2) Hawaiian Archipelago, 3) Humboldt Current, and 4) locations in the central tropical Pacific supporting the priority species listed in the business plan.

 All proposals must specifically address how projects for which funds are requested will directly and measurably contribute to the accomplishment of program goals.
-The priorities listed below align with the updated Pacific seabird program business plan scheduled to be posted later in 2022.
+The priorities listed below align with the updated Pacific seabird program business plan 2022.

 - Management of non-native, invasive animals: Introduced animals alter fragile island ecosystems through direct predation on seabirds and by destruction of breeding habitats.
 Focal geographies for this activity include all four geographies.

-- NFWF will consider proposals that advance and implement eradications on Clarion Island, MX (Townsend’s shearwater), Floreana Island, Ecuador (Galapagos petrel), Rapa Iti (islets), French Polynesia (Rapa shearwater) and on Peruvian and Chilean islands supporting breeding Humboldt penguin.
+- NFWF will consider proposals that advance and implement eradications on Clarion Island, MX (Townsend’s shearwater), Rapa Iti (islets), French Polynesia (Rapa shearwater) the Marquesas, French Polynesia (Phoenix petrel, Polynesian storm-petrel) and on Peruvian and Chilean islands supporting breeding Humboldt penguin.
 Additional eradication actions will be considered on a case by case basis.

-- NFWF also seeks projects that advance in situ protection of nesting Galapagos petrel, Hawaiian petrel, Newell’s shearwater, and Humboldt penguin through installation or repair of fencing and/or predator control.
+- NFWF seeks projects that advance in situ protection of nesting Galapagos petrel, Hawaiian petrel and Newell’s shearwater through installation or repair of fencing and/or predator control.

 - NFWF seeks proposals that advance habitat restoration for black-footed albatross (Kure and Midway Atolls), Galapagos petrel (private lands, multiple islands) and waved albatross (Espanola Island, Ecuador).